haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

 }
 ```

-As humans, we like to browse nice and colourful webpages and use links, buttons and forms
-to interact with it.
-Programs don't need such webpages, they can just read and write raw
-data.
-APIs are just a simpler way of interacting with a website like Github - but for
-programs, rather than humans.

 ## Using the `got` package

 We'll use the package `got` to send HTTP requests from our JavaScript program.

-Initialise a new project directory and run the following command to install the package.
+Initialise a new project directory and run the following command to install the
+package.

 ```
 $ npm add got@11
 ```

-In the same directory, create a file named `githubRequest.js` and write the following
+In the same directory, create a file named `githubRequest.js` and write the
-code:
+following code:

 ```javascript
 // file: githubRequest.js